Codecademy/docs/content/javascript/concepts/number-methods/terms/isNaN/isNaN.md

 ---
-Title: '.isNaN()'
+Title: ".isNaN()"
-Description: 'Determines whether the passed value is NaN.'
+Description: "Determines whether the passed value is NaN."
 Subjects:
-  - 'Web Development'
+  - "Web Development"
-  - 'Computer Science'
+  - "Computer Science"
 Tags:
-  - 'Numbers'
+  - "Numbers"
-  - 'Methods'
+  - "Methods"
 CatalogContent:
-  - 'introduction-to-javascript'
+  - "introduction-to-javascript"
-  - 'paths/front-end-engineer-career-path'
+  - "paths/front-end-engineer-career-path"
 ---

 The `Number.isNaN()` method is part of the `Number` class in JavaScript.